Jyoo380/Piano-Stairs/readme.txt

 Implementation: This package is done using Raspberry Pi and implemented in Python, in which we used Laser lights to illuminate the IR sensors present on each stair.
 When a person is climbing the stairs, the field of view of the IR sensors are obstructed, triggering a piano note that plays.
 Subsequent obstructiins leads to multiple piano notes to play, thereby making the staircase an exciting musical experience.

-Tools and technology used: Raspberry Pi 3B+, Python, Breadboard, Laser lights, IR sensors, Breadboard, Male and Female wires.
+Tools and technology used: Raspberry Pi 3B+, Python, Breadboard, Laser lights, IR sensors, and jumperwires of all kind.

 Special shoutout to my teammates @anonpran and @vxrun-11 !!
 Do checkout their repo for more projects! ;)